 They promised if I followed their cute little finger-pointing emojis to the posted link, they’d tell me how they achieved the “easy life” and how I could too.
 I could follow their cookie-cutter formula and spend the rest of my life laying around on a beach chair.
 As much as I love the beach and enjoy much-needed relaxation, I think I’d get bored doing that every day.
 Just like how the newly-retired 65-year-old discovers playing golf everyday gets pretty boring after a few weeks.

 Eventually we long to be productive.
-And there’s no cookie-cutter formula to help us figure out how we should be productive or what our unique purpose is.
+And there’s no cookie-cutter formula to help us discover our unique purpose or know how we should be productive.
 There are various methods to figuring it out.
 Some are more tried-and-true than others.
 But we each have a different path to discovering our purpose.

 One of my clients described the coaching I provided her this way: